yadt/yadt-config-rpm-maker/README.md

   * Uploads configuration RPMs to a YUM repository.

 ```
-Usage: config_rpm_maker repository revision [options]
+Usage: config_rpm_maker repo-url revision [options]

 Arguments:
-  repository  absolute path to your subversion repository
+  repo-url    URL to subversion repository or absolute path on localhost
-  revision    subversion revision for which the configuration rpms are going to be built
+  revision    subversion revision for which the configuration rpms are going to be built"""

 Options:
   -h, --help  show this help message and exit